andrewwillmott/distribute-lib/README.md

 	Vec2f pixTentSample = ToSquare(ModTriangle(rng), ModTriangle(rng));
 	Vec3f rayDir        = ToDirection3(rng);

 Warning: do not simply use rand() to feed these functions, as, in addition to its low quality, its range is not guaranteed to be a full 32 bits.

-If you don't already have your own preferred RNG routines, the additional files Generate.h/cpp provide LCG, PCG, Halton, and "Golden" generators, in a form that interoperates cleanly with Distribute.h.
+If you don't already have your own preferred RNG routines, the additional files Generate.h/cpp provide LCG, PCG, Halton, "Golden" (Spiral), and "R" generators, in a form that interoperates cleanly with Distribute.h.

 Output